-Four of the nine directors of the company are currently appointed as independent outside directors.
-Regarding the appointment of independent outside directors, one third or more of directors are outside directors in order to strengthen the management oversight capabilities of the Board of Directors and to ensure fairness.
+Currently, five of the nine directors of the company are independent outside directors.
+We have a majority of outside directors in order to strengthen the management oversight capabilities of the Board of Directors and to ensure fairness.
 Candidates' profiles are reviewed as needed (taking account of specialty fields, experience, career, etc.) and the company's policy is to appoint directors who are qualified for the role taking account of the requests of stakeholders, diversity of personnel and management policies as required.